Kilt, Black Watch tartan

 Must I wear a belt?

-Technically there is no reason why you should wear a belt with a kilt.
-By means of buckles and straps it stays up perfectly well.
-However, a kilt looks at its best together with a 2 ¼-2 ½ inch wide belt.
+Technically, there is no reason why you should wear a belt with a kilt.
+By means of buckles and straps, it stays where it should.
+However, a kilt looks its best with a 2¼ to 2½ inches wide belt.

 Kilt hose